-Digital technology has an important role to play in the management of chronic health conditions but is being pursued to a far greater extent by the health sector (eHealth) than by aged care providers, with significantly under-developed potential in the aged care sector.
+The management of chronic health conditions is a critical issue for older people, health and aged care providers and the resourcing of the systems supporting them.
+Digital technology has an important role to play in this, but this is being pursued to a far greater extent by the health sector (eHealth) than by aged care providers, with significantly under-developed potential in the aged care sector.